 According to the Centers for Disease Control and Prevention, in 2015 an average of six teenagers died every day from motor vehicle injuries.
 The New York Times explored the dangers of teen driving further.
 One researcher considered the ages of sixteen and seventeen to be the most dangerous of any life stage, because of the risks of teen driving.
 She summarized the situation in this manner: “Cars have gotten safer, roads have gotten safer, but teen drivers have not.”

 These studies corroborate decades of previous data which has established just how dangerous teen drivers can be.
 But what, specifically, are the factors that cause this danger?
 And how can parents address these factors in order to reduce their teen driver’s risk of having a car accident?

 Passengers are a critical problem for teen drivers.
 The New York Times article reported that adding one non-family passenger to a teen’s vehicle increased the odds of having an accident by forty-four percent.
 Interestingly, distraction was found to be highest when male teen drivers had male teen passengers in the car.
 Male drivers with female teen passengers drove more safely.

 Distracted driving is another serious problem which has spread rapidly across America with the prevalence of smartphones.
-Teens are not immune to this trend: Forbes reports on a Governors Highway Safety Association study which found teens to be the largest age group of drivers who were distracted at the time of an accident.
-While distraction is dangerous for any driver, is is particularly problematic for young, inexperienced drivers who are not always prepared to deal with obstacles in the road.
+Teens are not immune to this trend.
+Forbes reports on a Governors Highway Safety Association study which found teens to be the largest age group of drivers who were distracted at the time of an accident.
+While distraction is dangerous for any driver, it is particularly problematic for young, inexperienced drivers who are not always prepared to deal with obstacles in the road.
 Surprisingly, this study also found that teens were the second-least likely age group to use a cell phone while driving.
 This suggests that, despite teens’ awareness of the risks of distracted driving, they are nonetheless still likely to crash on the relatively rare occasions when they do use a phone while driving.